-To persuade is to sell persuasively.
+In the U.S. to persuade is to sell persuasively.
 Persuasive argumentation leads the audience to a choice.
 The audience is asked to make a choice.
+The presenter asks the so-called closing question.
+Yes or No?

 Americans sell.
+There is little substance.
+They don't persuade.
 They put on a show.
-They don't persuade.
 The audience has to either buy or reject.
+Germans feel very uncomforable with such a frontal approach.

 Advice to Germans